Table of Contents

 In the 2019 SEA Games, Chinh was well beaten in the 200 Meter Dash by American born sprinter Kristina Knott who represented the Philippines.
 Knott went onto break the SEA Record with a 23.01 clocking.
 Knott did so in front of a 3000 strong home crowd at the world-class New Clark City, Philippines.

 In what to most would be a psychological blow to most, Chinh, who had been the reigning champion coming into these games, was forced to regather her thoughts and composure.
 In what was a huge morale blow after finishing so far behind Knott in the 200m.
 Some 3-4 meters behind, in fact.
 Was really hurting psychologically from the shock loss.

 What lay ahead in defending her 100 meters titles in the day to come would be an uphill battle of the mind.
 In the 100 meter heats, Chinh opened with a season-best of 11.61 to win the first heat.
 But Kristina Knott bulldozed the second heat in 11.45 (just .03 off her best time at the Asian Grand Prix earlier in the year).
 It seemed like Knott had the 100m in the bag as well.

-The final came the next day and huge anticipation was on Knott having won the SEA Games 200m title.
-In the final Chinh was out like a rocket putting almost 3 meters on Knott by the halfway mark.
+The final came the next day, and huge anticipation was on Knott having won the SEA Games 200m title.
+In the final, Chinh was out like a rocket putting almost 3 meters on Knott by the halfway mark.
 Knott was forced to work hard as she started to reel Chinh in.
 Knott fought hard and almost caught Chinh on the line.
-But Chinh arm went over the line first and a teary-eyed Chinh retained her SEA Games 100m title.
+But Chinh’s arm went over the line first, and a teary-eyed Chinh retained her SEA Games 100m title.

-The author watched near the finish line as an emotional Chinh in tears ran over to embrace her coach Huong.
+The author watched near the finish line as an emotional Chinh in tears ran over to embrace Huong’s coach.

 When asked about Knott.
 Chinh smiled and couldn’t stop giggling.